Sacramento Defective Airbag Lawyer

 - Overly Aggressive Airbags: When airbags deploy with excessive force, they can cause catastrophic injury or death.
 Airbags deploy with extreme force, but problems with chemicals and inflators can magnify this force to unsafe levels.

-- Improper Timing of Deployment: Airbags are designed to fully expand before vehicle occupants making contact with the fabric of the bag.
+- Improper Timing of Deployment: Airbags are designed to fully expand before vehicle occupants make contact with the fabric of the bag.
 Late deployment can mean the bag continues to expand into the torso, chest, head, or face of a vehicle occupant, causing fractures, crushed bones, internal organ damage, traumatic brain injuries, and other devastating forms of injury.
 If the airbag deploys late, the bag will not provide the maximum amount of protection when the head of the vehicle occupant impacts the bag.

 - Missing or Counterfeit Airbags: Some used and refurbished vehicles are missing airbags, so vehicle occupants are deprived of protection during a crash.
 In other cases, counterfeit airbags that are unsafe and not designed according to manufacturer specifications are reinstalled to save money.